 Crop insurance also incentivises farmers to adopt and invest in modern, and sustainable farming practices by taking away the fear of financial loss, reducing risks in the long run.

-Crop Insurance Benefits in India for Small and Marginal Farmers
+Benefits of Crop Insurance in India for Small and Marginal Farmers

 - Comprehensive Coverage: Crop insurance in India covers losses due to natural calamities, and even wild animal attacks.